ibm-js/decor/README.md

     $ git clone git://github.com/ibm-js/decor.git

-Then install dependencies with bower (or manually from github if you prefer to):
+Then install dependencies with bower (or manually from github if you prefer):

 	$ cd decor
 	$ bower install